Third live radio interview to air June 19

 Cover Photo by Jim Yasuda

-The final volume in a trilogy of works which explore the implications of the spiritual vision of Henry Corbin (1903-1978).
+The third volume in a quintet of works which explore the implications of the spiritual vision of Henry Corbin (1903-1978).
 Corbin was one of the 20th century’s premier scholars of Islamic mysticism.
 He was a colleague of C. G. Jung and a major figure at the Eranos Conferences.
 He introduced the concept of the mundus imaginalis into contemporary thought and his work has provided much of the intellectual foundation for archetypal psychology as developed by James Hillman.
 But Corbin’s underlying theological and philosophical project was to provide a framework for understanding the unity of the religions of the monotheistic tradition: Judaism, Christianity and Islam.
 His profound grasp of the phenomenology of the religious imagination and his uniquely ecumenical approach make his work essential reading in a complex and pluralistic age.

 Henry Corbin was one of the most profound and original thinkers of the 20th century and without any doubt at all one of the most undersung — if not utterly misunderstood and spurned —scholars of our age.
 There are reasons for this: He chose to express his compelling and sometimes daunting meditations and ideas through the medium of the history and contents of esoteric Islamic thought.
 This book by Tom Cheetham will be celebrated by all who have known this but somehow felt powerless to change the situation.
 His clear, lucid, profound reading of Corbin, his patient, knowing and sincerely humble voice, will serve to commend and demystify the timeless and urgent message found in his subject.
 We must all be grateful to him for his labor for it has produced marvelously accessible and true statements touching the essence of Corbin's work such as: "Secretly the world is already a burning bush, but the quest is to see it that way, and to act as if you saw it that way."
 In the context of this beautifully written and deeply illumined study, such language never sounds facile, glib or clever.
 Rather it helps us see and act.
 One is tempted to say that anyone interested in anything must read this book.
 And I think I will. - Todd Lawson, University of Toronto, Author of Reason and Inspiration in Islam